 Use psychology to give you leverage of situations like this.
-It is important to show you did research and calling them by name makes it personal.
+It is important to show that you did research, and calling them by name, makes it personal.
 If you can't find out who will be receiving your submission, omit the line altogether.
 It's redundant and wastes space that can be used on an example to strengthen your application.

 4. Don’t Write Blanket Cover Letters

-Tailor each one for a specific job so you can highlight specific skills that can fill the need of each job.
-You are twice as likely to get the job if you tailor the cover letter to the job you are applying for.
-You can adapt your stories to highlight specific requirements of a certain job.
-You never want to be sending the same cover letter for a fast-food job you would for a nursing job.
+Tailor each cover letter for a specific job, so you can highlight specific skills that can fill the need of each job.
+Using the same cover letter for a retail job and a nursing position, will not help you in the long-run.
+Meaning, you are twice as likely to get the job if you tailor the cover letter to the job you are applying for.
+Try adapting your stories to highlight specific requirements of a certain job.

 5. Don’t Use “I” Too Much

-I, I, I, I. It gets redundant and sounds like you have no other words in your vocabulary.
+Using “I” gets redundant, and sounds like you have no other words in your vocabulary.
 While your cover letter should be about you, you don't have to keep reiterating that.
 We already know it's about you, so try and come up with different subjects for your main sentences.